Instrument computer setup guide

 A new installation will generate new SSH keys for xsup.

 If you have an existing .ssh folder for the machine role (ICC, RTC, AOC) you’re setting up, you can just copy its contents over the new /home/xsup/.ssh/ (taking care not to change permissions).
-See Migrating data from a previous installation.
+See migration.

 If not, you must ensure passwordless SSH works bidirectionally by installing other servers’ xsup keys and installing your own in their /home/xsup/.ssh/authorized_keys.